mrnaglejr/Homework/README.md

 My name is Michael Nagle.
 I have 20 years experience in Financial Services.
 My goals are getting a financial analyst position.
 To learn programs like sql to perform financial analysis.
+I am going to add more info
+1.
+2.
+3.